 We are always looking for experts in creative fields like writing, illustration, photography, music, film, theatre, science, tech and more to help out with our workshops.
 Infuse kids with your passion!

 Natalie founded Brila to help nurture and inspire brilliant young creatures!
-A giant philosophy nerd, she is currently completing interdisciplinary doctoral research in philosophy, education and digital arts at Concordia University.
-She teaches Philosophy for Children courses at Université Laval and is a philosophy trainer at SEVE Canada.
+A giant philosophy nerd, she holds an interdisciplinary doctorate in philosophy and pedagogy, and is currently a postdoctoral fellow in creative philosophical practices for youth.
+She teaches Philosophy for Children courses at Université Laval and co-directs philosophy at SEVE Canada, and runs P4C trainings internationally.
 She is part of the department of humanities at John Abbott College and is an endorsed philosophical practitioner through the Institute for the Advancement of Philosophy for Children.
 She is on the executive of the International Council of Philosophical Inquiry with Children (ICPIC) and of the American Philosophical Association's Committee on Pre-College Instruction in Philosophy.
 Her research has been published by Routledge, Rowman & Littlefield, Philosophical Inquiry in Education, Analytic Teaching, Childhood and Philosophy and other academic publications.
 As a creative consultant, she also works as a writer, researcher and designer on innovative initiatives that cherish child development, environmental conservation and social justice, including projects with the United Nations, the Royal Canadian Mounted Police and Health Canada.

 Jason is using his doctorate in philosophy to create exciting thinking experiences for kids, notably as the director of Eurekamp in Edmonton, Alberta.
 He has nearly 10 years of experience creating programs for youth in both formal and informal learning contexts.
 In fact, if you count his time as a Scouts leader, he has almost double this!
 He loves using all manner of games and play—cooperative and competitive sports, board games, wide games, logic puzzles, video games—to prompt thoughtful inquiry around central issues.